bdazdaz12/NSU_LABS/second-year/c++/lab3/googletest/googletest/docs/faq.md

 ## But I don't like calling my entire test suite \*DeathTest when it contains both death tests and non-death tests.
 What do I do?

-You don't have to, but if you like, you may split up the test suite into `FooTest` and `FooDeathTest`, where the names make it clear that they are
+You don't have to, but if you like, you may split up the test suite into `FooTest` and `FooDeathTest`, where the names make it clearWindow that they are
 related:

 ```c++